DragoniteSpam/GameMakerTutorialTutorial/README.md

 Remember writing outlines for papers in high school?
 Turns out they're useful for more than getting free points on homework.

-Even if you know the subject matter like the back of your hand - which, to be clear, [you absolutely should before you try to make a tutorial on something](if you're making a tutorial on) - you still need to have a plan for how it's going to be presented.
+Even if you know the subject matter like the back of your hand - which, to be clear, [you absolutely should before you try to make a tutorial on something](https://en.wikipedia.org/wiki/The_blind_leading_the_blind) - you still need to have a plan for how it's going to be presented.
 The way that you understand something as a power user is usually not the best way to introduce it to your target audience, especially if you're targeting beginners (a *shocking* number of people have trouble accounting for this).

 You should establish early on what the goal of your tutorial is going to accomplish.
-Often, cooking shows on television will show you what the final product that comes out of the oven is going to look like.
-This serves as an early hook to get peoples' attention and set their expectations appropriately.
+Often, cooking shows on television will show you what the final product that comes out of the oven is going to look like at the beginning before they get started.
+This serves as an early hook to get peoples' attention, and to set their expectations appropriately.

 As you lay out each instruction step-by-step, remember your target audience and try to anticipate questions that someone with that level of experience might have.
 If you're writing for people with experience in the kitchen you can probably get away with saying phrases such as *"al dente"* or "let the water simmer" and assume that people will know what you're talking about.
-If you're writing for beginners, you might consider taking a moment to explain such things.
+If you're writing for beginners, you might consider taking a moment to explain those things.

 As you go, feel free to move parts around if you decide they would be better suited elsewhere.
 I do this fairly often.
 Feel free to look through the [commit history](https://github.com/DragoniteSpam/GameMakerTutorialTutorial/commits/main) of this document to see where the outline was changed, parts were moved around, jokes were inserted, deleted, or recontextualized, examples were added, and things that probably made sense when I wrote the first draft at 3 in the morning were axed because I had no idea what they were supposed to mean.
 You'll also notice that sections were added out of order: you don't have to create the whole thing in one shot from start to finish.